canopy-coop/wadl_index/content/project/lcsn/index.md

 {{< figure library="true" src="watergrid_mockup.png" >}}

-Custom solutions for automated, real-time streaming of environmental data from sensor-networks deployed in the field, directly to the web.
+We provide custom solutions for automated, real-time streaming of environmental data from in-situ, sensor-networks deployed in the field to remote satellite sensors, all directly accessible on the web.

-These cloud-based, lightweight, scalable groundwater observatory dashboards are easily applied to any [low cost sensor network](https://doi.org/10.3390/w12041066).

-This solutions is well suited for groundwater monitoring to support implementation of [California's Sustainable Groundwater Management Act](https://water.ca.gov/Programs/Groundwater-Management/SGMA-Groundwater-Management), but also general enough to be applied to real-time data from any sensor.
+Most solutions in this space have been applied to groundwater monitoring to support implementation of [California's Sustainable Groundwater Management Act](https://water.ca.gov/Programs/Groundwater-Management/SGMA-Groundwater-Management).
+They include software and dashboards to track Sustainable Management Criteria, water budgets, groundwater model output, in-situ sensors (e.g., aquifer storage and recovery wells, flood- and Ag-MAR projects, streamflow) and remotely sensed data (e.g., NDVI, SAR).
+Importantly, these tools and technologies are applicable to any system.
+Where no solution exists in our toolbox, we designed custom solutions for clients.